ALADaM07/ALADaM07/README.md

 My name is Mohamad Alamin,

-🌱 I’m currently studying to become fullstack developer.
+🌱 I’m currently studying to become a fullstack developer.

 Beside coding: